cloudfox/sKugies/Resources/Interview Prep/Interview Prep Answers.md

 Consider the differences between optimizing for speed vs memory.
 You will most likely be asked about how to allocate memory in order to take advantage of the CPU cache size.
 Be familiar with static and runtime analysis tools like VTune.
 Experience with libraries like TBB is a plus.

+---
+## Math Questions

+ - What is a dot product?

+- What is a cross product?

+- What do they represent?

+---
+- Why should you use quaternions over euler angles?
+- How do you use matrices to apply transformations to an object?
+For instance, how do you scale, translate and rotate an object with matrices?
+- How do you calculate the intersection between a ray and a plane/sphere/triangle?
+- Explain concepts like world space, object space and camera space.
+- ray/sphere intersection
+- reflecting vectors against walls
+-  what the magnitude of both the dot and cross product mean
+- now when you need to normalize a vector and when you don't
+-  how to calculate a normal
+- how to calculate the distance between two vectors
+- what each value in a 4x4 matrix
+- how would you find the angle between two vectors, distance between two lines ethic

+## Computer Graphics Questions

+- What anti-aliasing techniques do you know about?(some possible techniques are MSAA, MLAA, FXAA and TXAA)
+- What are the most common elements of a rendering engine?(common elements will be things like a system for handling culling, rendering of shadows, handling of light sources with something like deferred/forward shading, how materials are handled in the engine, and so on)
+- What shadow rendering techniques do you know about?(there are TONS of shadow rendering techniques out there.
+Some examples are variance shadow mapping and exponential shadow mapping, and the newer [moment shadow mapping](http://cg.cs.uni-bonn.de/aigaion2root/attachments/MomentShadowMapping.pdf))
+- What are the pros and cons of a deferred renderer?
+- Explain to me physically based rendering?
+- Can you give an explanation of how the [Rendering Equation](https://en.wikipedia.org/wiki/Rendering_equation) works?
+- What is a BRDF?
+What does it mean to say that a BRDF is "energy conserving"?
+- What are the performance implications of branching in a shader?(hint: read up on the concept of a warp in GPU architecture)
+- What advantages does newer API:s like Vulkan and DirectX 12 offer over old API:s like OpenGL and DirectX 11?(hint: primary reason is lower driver-overhead)
+- What is the last graphics paper you read, and can you explain it to me?(this was a pretty common question)
+- Describe to me the entire [graphics pipeline?](https://en.wikipedia.org/wiki/Graphics_pipeline)(your answer will probably be pretty long.
+You will explain about the vertex shader and the fragment shader, about perspective correct interpolation, about the z-buffer, about double buffering the framebuffer, about alpha blending, about transformation matrices, about homogeneous coordinates, about reflection models in the fragment shader and so on.)
+- how you convert coordinates from world space to the screen.

+---

 ## The Structure of an Interview
 Nearly all interviews with game companies follow the same pattern:
 1. phone screen
 2. take-home programming test
 3. on-site interview.
 #### Phone Interviews
  Generally two types:
   1. interviewer asks rapid-fire low-level programming questions